RpRahul612/-Stock-Market-Automation-and-Dashboard-Development/README.md

 ROLE AND CONTRIBUTION:
 Team Member; Designed and created a dashboard for real-time monitoring and analysis of trading performance.

+TECHNOLOGIES AND TOOLS:
-Technologies and Tools: Pine Script, MetaTrader 4, TradingView, Python
+Pine Script, MetaTrader 4, TradingView, Python

 ACHIEVEMENTS OR RESULTS:
 •	Contributed to a project that reduced manual trading efforts by 60%.